pluckyporcupine/raylibmosaic/README.md

 # raylib-M

 These are work-in-progress M bindings for the raylib gamedev library.
-M is an ALGOL- and Pascal-inspired low-level programming language that was designed by its creator as an alternative to C for systems programming.
-It has been used by its creator since the 80s and quite a bit of attention has been paid to making sure that code is clear.

 You can download the compiler here: http://www.bcas.freeuk.com/mm.exe